roukiaSalahi/reading-notes/class01.md

 computers create models of the world using data, so the browser recive a page as html code then create a model of the page and store it in the memory after that it use a rendering engine to show the page on screen.

-the model use objects to represent physical things, objects can have properties that tell us about the object, methods that perform tasks using the properties of that object, events which are triggered when a user interact with computer, so they all fit togather events can trigger methods and methods can retrieve or update an object properties.
+the model use objects to represent physical things, objects can have properties that tell us about the object, methods that perform tasks using the properties of that object, events which are triggered when a user interact with computer, so they all fit togather, events can trigger methods and methods can retrieve or update an object properties.

 *example :*

-document object : represent the whole document propereties : such as the title of the page.
+- document object : represent the whole document

+  - propereties : such as the title of the page.
- method : is like getting information from spesific element or adding new content.
+  - method : is like getting information from spesific element or adding new content.

- event : happen when the user clicking or tapping on an element.
+  - event : happen when the user clicking or tapping on an element.